nefarius/ViGEm.github.io/docs/projects/BthPS3/Frequently-Asked-Questions.md

     Remove-ItemProperty -Path 'HKLM:\SYSTEM\CurrentControlSet\Control\Class\{e0cbf06c-cd8b-4647-bb8a-263b43f0f974}' -Name 'LowerFilters'
     ```

 This removes the requirement to load the filter driver, which might be missing, and therefore prohibiting your radio to boot properly.
-After this line got executed, either power-cycle your radio or simply reboot and see if that issue got fixed ❤️
+After this line got executed, either power-cycle your radio or simply reboot and see if that issue got fixed ❤️ You may also need to uninstall and install BthPS3 again to completely fix the issue.

 ## What Bluetooth hosts are supported?